Ishue496/Responsive-commerce/README.md

+https://ishue496.github.io/Responsive-commerce/  For a quick review of my project

 # Responsive Commerce Website - Clothing Store

 This is a responsive commerce website project that showcases a clothing store.
 The website is designed to be accessible on different devices and screen sizes, providing an optimal user experience for customers shopping for clothing items.